Subcutaneous fluids are fluids given under the skin. This means they can

 your cat regularly, to check for sudden or continous weight gain which

-may give early warning of a problem; or
+may give early warning of a problem.

 Processing the extra fluids in itself places an additional workload on the kidneys which can make the